 Here I selected KDP.
 Amazon offers a service that allows the creation of a paperback, which is then printed on demand (PoD).
 I delivered the texts and asked Amazon for an editor and a cover designer.
-You pay a fee for all kinds of services that you would like to add.
-By the way, you can get the ISBN numbers for your work for free from both Amazon and Smashwords, this is very straightforward.
-Intriguingly, I sell 95% of my work as eBook and not as paperback, and almost all eBooks as Apple Books.
+In the past, you paid a fee for all kinds of services that you would like to add.
+Today, Amazon relies on many third parties to offer these services.
+By the way, you can get the ISBN numbers for your work for free from such companies, this is straightforward.
+Intriguingly, I sell 95% of my work as eBook and not as paperback, and almost all eBooks that I sell are through Apple Books.
 Apparently, readers that like my genre of stories are, by coincidence, also owners of Apple devices.
 But this does not need to apply to your work, which may find an audience that prefers paperbacks, or Kindle.

 How complex is the formatting?

 Prior to uploading your manuscript, you will need to make sure that the word document is formatted correctly.
 I write novels, without a table of contents, photos or pictures, and no chapter titles.
 This means that I am lucky, as I have very little formatting work.
 More complex features in your text mean more formatting effort.
 This can be a hassle, but all these publishers provide manuals that help you do this correctly.
 The key thing is, that the publisher takes care of fonts, margins, page breaks, start and end pages, and all that stuff; don’t worry about those.